adobe-fonts/adobe-variable-font-prototype/README.md

 The font files are intended to serve as test cases for environments and workflows that aim to support [OpenType variable fonts].

-The fonts are functional but are not considered *shippable* — see [Current limitations].
+The fonts are functional but have some limitations — see [Current limitations].
 We plan to update them as the tools improve.

 [UFO]: http://unifiedfontobject.org/